Insomnia

-Insomnia, also known as sleeplessness, is a sleep disorder in which people have trouble sleeping.
-They may have difficulty falling asleep, or staying asleep for as long as desired.
+Insomnia, also known as sleeplessness, is a sleep disorder causing difficulty falling asleep or staying asleep for as long as desired.
 Insomnia is typically followed by daytime sleepiness, low energy, irritability, and a depressed mood.
-It may result in an increased risk of motor vehicle collisions, as well as problems focusing and learning.
-Insomnia can be short term, lasting for days or weeks, or long term, lasting more than a month.
-The concept of the word insomnia has two possibilities: insomnia disorder and insomnia symptoms, and many abstracts of randomized controlled trials and systematic reviews often underreport on which of these two possibilities the word insomnia refers to.
+It may result in an increased risk of accidents as well as problems focusing and learning.
+Insomnia can be short-term, lasting for days or weeks, or long-term, lasting more than a month.
+The concept of the word insomnia has two distinct possibilities: insomnia disorder or insomnia symptoms.

 Insomnia can occur independently or as a result of another problem.
 Conditions that can result in insomnia include psychological stress, chronic pain, heart failure, hyperthyroidism, heartburn, restless leg syndrome, menopause, certain medications, and drugs such as caffeine, nicotine, and alcohol.
-Other risk factors include working night shifts and sleep apnea.
+Risk factors include working night shifts and sleep apnea.
 Diagnosis is based on sleep habits and an examination to look for underlying causes.
 A sleep study may be done to look for underlying sleep disorders.
-Screening may be done with two questions: "do you experience difficulty sleeping?" and "do you have difficulty falling or staying asleep?"
+Screening may be done with questions like "Do you experience difficulty sleeping?" or "Do you have difficulty falling or staying asleep?"

-Although their efficacy as first line treatments is not unequivocally established, sleep hygiene and lifestyle changes are typically the first treatment for insomnia.
+Cognitive behavioral therapy is considered the first-line treatment.
+Sleep hygiene and lifestyle changes are also recommended for insomnia, though their efficacy is not definitely established.
 Sleep hygiene includes a consistent bedtime, a quiet and dark room, exposure to sunlight during the day and regular exercise.
-Cognitive behavioral therapy may be added to this.
-While sleeping pills may help, they are sometimes associated with injuries, dementia, and addiction.
-These medications are not recommended for more than four or five weeks.
-The effectiveness and safety of alternative medicine is unclear.
+Sleeping pills can improve sleep, though some are associated with falls, cognitive impairment, and dependence.
+These medications are not recommended for more than four or five weeks but can be used longer in certain instances.
+Among these, lemborexant and eszopiclone have the most favorable efficacy and safety profiles.
+The efficacy and safety of alternative medicine treatments are unclear.

-Between 10% and 30% of adults have insomnia at any given point in time and up to half of people have insomnia in a given year.
+Between 10% and 30% of adults have insomnia at any given point in time, and up to half of people have insomnia in a given year.
 About 6% of people have insomnia that is not due to another problem and lasts for more than a month.
 People over the age of 65 are affected more often than younger people.
-Women are more often affected than males.
+Women are more often affected than men.
 Descriptions of insomnia occur at least as far back as ancient Greece.